datafest-prep/datafest-prep.github.io/index.md

 {: .fs-6 .fw-300 }

 Welcome!
-This site contains information and activities to help you prepare for competing in ASA DataFest!
+This site contains information and activities to help you prepare for competing in ASA DataFest.

+You are welcome to use any coding language you like at DataFest, but this site focuses on using R for DataFest.

+* If you are new to R, start on
+* If you are new to RMarkdown, start here.
-* Slides, handouts, and activities can be found in the [Course Calendar](https://sta175-s22.github.io/calendar/)
+* Once you have the all the softaware ready to go, the activities can be found in the [Course Calendar](https://datafest-prep.github.io//calendar/)